When Demonstrations Meet Generative World Models: A Maximum Likelihood Framework for Offline Inverse Reinforcement Learning: Algorithm design

 In order to perform a policy improvement step, we first approximate the soft Q-function by using an estimate $\widehat{Q}_k(s,a)$, which satisfies the following: (where $\epsilon_{\rm app}>0$ is an approximation error)

-With the approximator $\widehat{Q}_k$, an updated policy $\pi_{k+1}$ can then be generated by a \textit{soft policy iteration} as below:
+With the approximator $\widehat{Q}_k$, an updated policy $\pi_{k+1}$ can be generated by a \textit{soft policy iteration}:

 {As a remark, in practice, one can follow the popular reinforcement learning algorithms such as soft Q-learning \cite{haarnoja2017reinforcement} and soft Actor-Critic (SAC) \cite{haarnoja2018soft} to obtain accurately approximated soft Q-function with low approximation error $\epsilon_{\rm app}$ (as outlined in \eqref{def:soft_Q_approximation}), so to achieve stable updates for the soft policy iteration in \eqref{def:soft_policy_iteration}.} In the literature of the model-based offline reinforcement learning, the state-of-the-art methods \cite{yu2020mopo,lu2021revisiting,rigter2022rambo} also build their framework upon the implementation of SAC.
-Hence, it is reasonable to consider generating new policy through the soft policy iteration.

-{\bf Reward Optimization Step.} At each iteration $k$, given the current reward parameter $\theta_k$ and the updated policy $\pi_{k+1}$, we use a stochastic gradient-type algorithm to obtain an updated reward parameter $\theta_{k+1}$.
+{\bf Reward Optimization Step.} At each iteration $k$, given the current reward parameter $\theta_k$ and the updated policy $\pi_{k+1}$, we can update the reward parameter to $\theta_{k+1}$.
 First, let us compute the gradient of the surrogate objective $\nabla \widehat{L}(\theta_k)$. {Please see Appendix \ref{proof:surrogate_objective_gradient} for the detailed proof.} \begin{lemma} The gradient of the surrogate objective $ \widehat{L}(\theta)$ defined in \eqref{def:surrogate_objective}, can be expressed as:

 \end{lemma}

 In practice, we do not have access to the optimal policy $\pi_{\theta}$.
 This is due to the fact that repeatedly solving the underlying offline policy optimization problem under each reward parameter is computationally intractable.
 Therefore, at each iteration $k$, we construct an estimator of the exact gradient based on the current policy estimate $\pi_{k+1}$.